mozilla-iam/mozilla-aws-cli/README.md

   of group "bar" to assume role arn:aws:iam::123456789012:role/baz
   * supported
   * `StringLike`, `StringEquals` for a list of values
+* enable users that are members of any group like "fo*" to assume role arn:aws:iam::123456789012:role/baz
+  * supported
+  * `StringLike` with wildcards

+#### Not Supported
+An AWS account holder wants to

 * enable users that are members of both group "foo" and group "bar" to assume role arn:aws:iam::123456789012:role/baz
   * not supported
   * multiple `StringLike` or `StringEquals` conditions
-* enable users that are members of any group like "fo*" to assume role arn:aws:iam::123456789012:role/baz
-  * supported
-  * `StringLike` with wildcards
 * enable users that are members of group "foo" but not allow users that are members of group "FOO" to assume role arn:aws:iam::123456789012:role/baz
   * not supported